All Episodes

 But none of it's possible unless you vote.

-Uh that now is a Senate seat that is absolutely in play.
+That now is a Senate seat that is absolutely in play.

-Michael Beschlos, the historian says a GOP victory in the midterms would mean our children will be arrested and conceivably killed.
+Michael Beschlos, the historian, says a GOP victory in the midterms would mean our children will be arrested and conceivably killed.